jeroenooms/opencpu-pages/_posts/2014-10-25-jsonlite-release-0-9-13.md

 ---
 layout: post
-title: "jsonlite 0.9.13: even faster than before"
+title: "jsonlite 0.9.13: high performance number formatting"
 category: posts
 description: "The jsonlite package implements a robust, high performance JSON parser and generator for R, optimized for statistical data and the web.
 This week version 0.9.13 appeared on CRAN which is the third release in a relatively short period focusing on performance optimization."
 cover: "containers.jpg"